 This is another old family recipe.
 Even just the smell of homemade chicken noodle soup cooking takes me back home.
 My mum always used to make it and even now whenever I get a winter cold or am feeling low, it’s the first thing I crave.
 It’s really cheap and easy to do and by using the left over chicken carcass from your Sunday roast, it is a perfect lunchtime meal especially if you are starting to use a weekly meal planner to reduce food waste.

 A chicken carcass left over from a roast dinner

 2-3 celery sticks

 A handful of mushrooms

-Other vegetables of choice if desired
+Other vegetables of choice

-1 pack of noodles
+Handful of dry noodles

-(I use a supermarket’s own noodle pack but mum used vermicelli, and as you can see from this photo you can even add a bit of pasta instead if you run out of noodles.)
+(I use a supermarket’s own noodle pack, but mum uses vermicelli,As you can see from this photo you can even add a bit of pasta instead if you run out of noodles.)

 You might also like to try the following recipes: